 The graph above shows the projection of the funded ratio based on the Actuarial Value of Assets.
-It is based on the Plan's layered amortization policy, where the UAL as of July 1, 2019 is paid off over the next eight years, and all future gains or losses are amortized over new closed 20-year periods.
+It is based on the Plan's layered amortization policy, where the UAL that existed as of July 1, 2019 is paid off over the next eight years, and all future gains or losses are amortized over a new closed 20-year period.
 While the baseline-funded ratio (black line) is projected to be nearly 100% at the end of the period shown here, there is a wide range of potential outcomes.
 Good investment returns have the likelihood of bringing the funded ratio well over 100%.

-Under the current funding policy of the Plan, even in scenarios with unfavorable investment returns the Plan is projected to remain close to 60-65% funded on an Actuarial Value of Assets basis, as long as the actuarially determined contributions continue to be made.
+Under the current funding policy of the Plan, even in scenarios with unfavorable investment returns the Plan is projected to remain close to 60% funded on an actuarial value of assets basis, as long as the actuarially determined contributions continue to be made.